mbrand1/uidserver/README.md

 # uidserver

-A Flask app that looks for tracking beacons and displays them to screen
+A Flask app that looks for mobile tracking beacons and displays them.
+See the running app here:  <a href="http://uid.ntvl.co">http://uid.ntvl.co</a>

 ## Installation